Excel Shortcut to Select Row (Table of Content)

 Select Row Shortcut in Excel

-While working on different types of data where a user is supposed to select any or number of rows multiple times.
+While working on different data types, a user should select any or the number of rows multiple times.
 In that case, it becomes very important for anyone to know the shortcut way to select a row.
-Knowing some shortcut keys like selecting a row in Excel makes anyone pro in MS Excel and also it is quite helpful for anyone to work in a smarter way.
-When a person starts performing his/ her work using shortcuts then it automatically improves efficiency and productivity as well.
-There are different ways to select a row in Excel, which we will be seeing below examples.
+Knowing some shortcut keys, like selecting a row in Excel, makes anyone a pro in MS Excel, and also it is quite helpful for anyone to work in a smarter way.
+When a person starts performing his/ her work using shortcuts, it automatically improves efficiency and productivity.
+In this article, we will learn about Excel Shortcut to Select Row, which we will see in the examples below.

 How to Select Row Shortcut in Excel?

-There are different ways to select a row in MS Excel and moreover, we have shortcut ways as well to do the same task.
-By selecting a row in excel we can perform a different task as below;
+There are different ways to select a row in MS Excel, and we also have shortcut ways to do the same task.
+By selecting a row in Excel, we can perform a different task as below;

 - Deletion of any row